-The .run(...) method takes in a compiled program.
+The lower-level .run(...) method gives you more control over how you want to build and compile your program than .run_and_measure does.
 You are responsible for compiling your program before running it.
-Remember to also start up a quilc compiler server, too, with quilc -S.
+The above program would be written in this way to execute with run:

 '''

+from pyquil import Program, get_qc

+from pyquil.gates import X, MEASURE

+qc = get_qc("8q-qvm")

 p = Program()

 ro = p.declare('ro', 'BIT', 1)

 p += X(0)

 p += MEASURE(0, ro[0])

-p += MEASURE(1, ro[1])
+p += MEASURE(1, ro[1]) '''

-p.wrap_in_numshots_loop(5)

-executable = qc.compile(p)

-results = qc.run(executable)

-print(results)

-'''
+By specifying MEASURE ourselves, we will only get the results that we are interested in.
+To be completely equivalent to the previous example, we would have to measure all eight qubits.

-The results returned are a list of lists of integers.
+The results returned is a list of lists of integers.
 In the above case, that's

 Let's unpack this.
-The outer list is an enumeration over the trials; the argument given to wrap\in\numshots\loop will match the length of results.
+The outer list is an enumeration over the trials; the argument given to wrap_in_numshots_loop will match the length of results.